florean90/codewars/README.md

-Here i will post the solutins of the kata from CodeWars.com
+Here I will post the solutions of the kata from CodeWars.com